Chianti Wine Festival in Italy: A Taste of Tradition

 After all, Chianti wine continues to be one of the most well-known red wines in the world.
 It’s popularity is due, in large part, to its fine taste, which is impacted by the amazing weather and soil conditions of the region.
 Plus, Italians in the area have been refining their wine-making process for centuries, ever since the time of the Etruscans.

 Today, there are a variety of denominations of the wine based on where the grapes are grown.
 Chianti Classico wines are the best known and are produced between Siena and Florence, while Colli Senesi, for example, is made in the Siena hills.

 Discover Chianti wine by visiting this festival next year, or even in September when the region holds another festival in Greve in Chianti.
 Additionally, you can visit a wine estate with Chef Laura, who hosts a cooking class and a wine cellar visit.
-Another way to try the wine and see where it’s produced is to take a Tuscany wine tour, where your guide will not only bring you to tastings but also regale you with stories about the history of this popular wine.
+Another way to try the wine and see where it’s produced is to try Living the Real Tuscan Dream, where your Tuscan guide will not only bring you to tastings but also teach you the secrets of Tuscan cuisine!

 Sign up to receive our newsletter, which includes travel tips, recipes, promotions, and information on our best cooking vacations.